-- No formal student-staff liaison committees to obtain students' feedback. - No evidence of communication of action taken in response to the feedback provided by the students on the teaching learning process. - 3.
+- 1. No formal student-staff liaison committees to obtain students' feedback. - 2.
+No evidence of communication of action taken in response to the feedback provided by the students on the teaching learning process. - 3.
 The day schools are not properly organized. - 4.
-There is no formal mechanism to obtain the students' feedback at the end of the each course unit on teaching-learning process and the course contents relevant to each course. - 5.
+There is no formal mechanism to obtain the students' feedback at the end of the each course unit on teaching-learning process. - 5.
 Unavailability of formal mechanism to convey the action taken on student feedback